Drayton Wiser Smart Thermostat Review

 My initial plan was to use just the Wiser thermostat and hub, with no other smart hardware.
 I'm not a fan of smart thermostatic radiator valves.
 They are a huge compromise, expensive and require regular battery changes.
 The hassle and costs don't really justify the minimal gains over manual TRVs in my view.
 That said, I was curious to assess them purely in terms of improving our quality of life, so I have bought a few to test in our home.

 The plan is to install two smart TRVs in my son's and my daughter's bedrooms.
-These rooms already have a temperature sensor and humidity sensor in them and also have contact sensor.
+These rooms already have a temperature sensor and humidity sensor in them and also have door contact sensor.
 This will allow me to see how well the in-built temperature sensor reflects reality, one of the biggest limitations with these smart devices.

 Note: More to come on the smart TRVs later, when I get time to install and test it.
 I will also need for the boiler installation to be completed before I can test them as thoroughly as I want, because the plumber is also upgrading all of the bedrooms with TRVs.